PeerJ/crossref-validate/README.md

 ## Updating

-1. Run `./build.sh` to fetch the schema files from CrossRef's web server.
+1. Run `./build.sh` to fetch the schema files from CrossRef's web server and update the XSL file.
-1. Copy `jats-to-unixref.xsl` from https://github.com/PeerJ/jats-conversion/blob/master/src/data/xsl/jats-to-unixref.xsl